iamirsalimi/Chat-Front/README.md

 i'm amir mohammad salimi a front end developer from iran.
 I started this project after I finished learning socket.io css to strengthen and test and challenge my skills

-in this project you can add make an account, and chat with other users or delete your chat
+this app is simple chat application

 ## FAQ